FREE TICKETS to Eat & Drink Festival, The Cake & Bake Show and Ideal Home Show at Christmas

 VIDEO: Watch highlights fro The Cake & Bake Show London 2017 - CLICK HERE.

-Alongside the celebrities cooking up a storm this year in the Cake & Bake Super Theatre and Baking Academy, brought by Tate & Lyle, there will be an impressive array of live demonstrations – including Le Cordon Bleu, skills classes, free-from specialists, book signings, competitions, baking markets, displays and all the latest trends and tools to whet any baker and cake maker’s appetite.
+Alongside the celebrities cooking up a storm this year in the Cake & Bake Super Theatre, brought by Lyle’s Golden Syrup, there will be an impressive array of live demonstrations – including Le Cordon Bleu, skills classes, free-from specialists, book signings, competitions, baking markets, displays and all the latest trends and tools to whet any baker and cake maker’s appetite.

 The Best of British has been unveiled by organisers as this year’s theme of choice and will be brought to life in delectable delights with a supersized cake instillation and the much-coveted Cake & Bake competition.